 For 17 years, I taught the Bible Doctrine course at Zion Christian Academy in Columbia, Tennessee.
-Due to circumstances beyond my control, I am now jobless.
+Due to circumstances beyond my control, I am now not able to do this.
 Since I have no students to teach for the first time since the year 2000, I’ve decided to write (or at least try to write) what I would have said in class and post it on my blog.
-This is intended for students around 16 to 18 years of age, and is based on Wayne Grudem’s book, Bible Doctrine.
+This is intended for students around 16 to 18 years of age, and is based mostly on Wayne Grudem’s book, Bible Doctrine.
 Outlines of this course can be found at www.bibledoctrine.club.

 What is Systematic Theology?
 Why is it important?
 These two questions form the basis for our study of Bible Doctrine.
 When starting any study, it’s necessary to define your terms.
 This is especially true when it comes to the study of Scripture.
 The lack of definition (or worse, the avoidance of definition) will always lead to a lack of clarity, which will always lead to a lack of understanding, which will always lead to defective practice.